By Mehul Shah, Chief Strategy Officer, Indusface

-So the question today is not that what to do “If we use cloud” but what to do “When we use cloud”, because sooner or later, you will have to walk this path. *According to a survey, 40% of respondents (company decision makers) who described themselves as “cloud-wary” quoted security as the biggest reason of not adopting cloud, while only about 15% of “cloud-wise” respondents felt the same way.
+So the question today is not that what to do “If we use cloud” but what to do “When we use cloud” because sooner or later, you will have to walk this path. *According to a survey, 40% of respondents (company decision-makers) who described themselves as “cloud-wary” quoted security as the biggest reason for not adopting cloud, while only about 15% of “cloud-wise” respondents felt the same way.

-This means that cloud-wary companies are thinking too much about the security risks, which with right solutions can easily be avoided, but same companies are not too worried about the cost and performance challenges that non-cloud users are facing.
+This means that cloud-wary companies are thinking too much about the security risks, which with the right solutions can easily be avoided, but some companies are not too worried about the cost and performance challenges that non-cloud users are facing.

 The benefits of Cloud are far more than the precautions needed to keep its Cons in check, and this is something that you don’t even have to do yourself.
 There are Cloud Security vendors that are great at what they do.